 If only one side of your knee is damaged, you may be able to have a partial (half) knee replacement (PKR).
 PKR is a smaller operation, which uses a smaller incision, and involves less bone being removed.
-It is suitable for around one in four people with osteoarthritis.
+It's suitable for around one in four people with osteoarthritis.

 There are advantages to PKR including a shorter hospital stay and recovery period.
 Blood transfusions are also rarely needed.
 PKR often results in more natural movement in the knee and you may be able to be more active than after a total knee replacement.

-Talk to your surgeon about the type of surgery they intend to use and why they think it is the best choice for you.
+Talk to your surgeon about the type of surgery they intend to use and why they think it's the best choice for you.

 In some cases, there may be other types of procedure used.
 These are described below.

 If only your kneecap is damaged, an operation called a patellofemoral replacement or patellofemoral joint arthroplasty can be performed.
-This involves less major surgery with a faster recovery time.
-However, the long-term results are still unclear and it is not suitable for most people with osteoarthritis.
+This involves a smaller surgery with a faster recovery time.
+However, the long-term results are still unclear and it's not suitable for most people with osteoarthritis.

 Mini-incision surgery (MIS)